As solo travellers, we often tend to take shelter in the same tried and tested places.

 The world is full of people different from you and me – and when we embrace those differences with an open mind, we go from being citizens of one country to that of a shared planet.

 We need less bankers and engineers, and more artists, musicians, writers, travellers, entrepreneurs, sportspeople, dreamers.

 I remember the first time I took a train by myself from my small hometown to the big bad city of Delhi.
 While dropping me off, my mother announced to everyone sitting around me that I’d be alone for the journey, in the hope that some good soul would look out for me.
 I felt like a fresh wound exposed to the elements of nature.
 All stares & smiles I received on that train ride felt sinister.
 I wasn’t half as mortified to be journeying alone as I was in realizing that everyone around me knew it.
 Not much has changed for solo trips that start at home (and that’s a story for another day), but I’ve come a long way, stuffing my pockets with solo adventures.
 Shivya NathWelcome to my blog, The Shooting Star.
-I’ve been called a storyteller, writer, photographer, digital nomad, instagrammer, social entrepreneur, solo traveller, vegan, sustainable tourism consultant and environmentalist.
-But in my heart, I’m just a girl who believes in the transformative power of travel.
+I’ve been called a storyteller, writer, photographer, digital nomad, “sustainability influencer,” social entrepreneur, solo traveller, vegan, sustainable tourism consultant and environmentalist.
+But in my heart, I’m just a girl who believes that travel – if done right – has the power to …